Woman experiencing blood sugar spikes symptoms after eating a healthy meal

 Practical Strategies to Reduce Blood Sugar Spikes After Meals

-Focus on foods with a glycaemic index below 55, such as:
+Focus on foods with a glycemic index below 55, such as:

 • Non-starchy vegetables